 As part of federal and state agency cooperation to prevent the movement of Bighead and Silver carp into the GLW, a study was authorized to be performed by the USACE to determine if it is feasible to separate the GLW and MRW.
-The Great Lakes Mississippi River Interbasin Study (GLMRIS) will examine several potential points of interconnection in three other states besides the CAWS in Illinois, such as the potential entry point through Eagle Marsh on the Wabash River System.
+The Great Lakes Mississippi River Interbasin Study (GLMRIS) will examine several potential points of interconnection in three other states besides the CAWS in Illinois.
 See Attachment 1.
-A copy of the 113-page project plan is available at your request.
+A copy of the 113-page draft project plan is available at your request.
+Approval of the draft plan is expected this month.
 The USACE will study the economic, environmental and social impacts and suggest alternatives for separation.
 The CAWS portion of the GLMRIS is scheduled for completion in 2015.
 Legislation has been introduced in the U.S. Congress to expedite the completion within 18 months.

-The CAWS is a 76-mile network of man-made canals that is artificially controlled by the MWRD and primarily serves to drain the Chicago area, consisting of the City of Chicago and numerous surrounding suburbs.
+The Chicago Area Waterway System: The CAWS is a 77-mile network of man-made canals that is artificially controlled by the MWRD and primarily serves to drain the Chicago area, consisting of the city of Chicago and numerous surrounding suburbs.
 Without this drainage system, the city and suburbs would not have developed in the early part of the 20th Century as the topography is flat and poorly drained.